The Canceled Special Flight to Wright Field Gets Uncanceled

 This still wasn't quite the end to the events on July 8.
 Ramey had declared in his press conference that the special flight to Wright Field was no longer needed.
 Likewise one of his public relations officers was quoted afterwards as saying that the radar target was still in Ramey's office, "and it'll probably stay right there."
 Even before the press conference, Major Kirton, the intelligence officer, had told the Dallas Morning News, "The identification at Fort Worth is final and it will not be necessary to forward the object to Wright Field, as originally planned."
 As to what would happen to it, Kirton ventured, "I suppose we will throw it away."

-Wright Field.
+to Wright Field.
 Some members of the press also got wind that the shipment was still on.
-In a

 The Col. Duffy Story -- Was a Mogul Balloon Really Identified?